bell07/bashscripts-kernel_cfg/README.md

 File(s) | Use-case
 -----| -----
 **Default settings** |
-00* | Default configuration adjustments that **should be in any kernel**.
+00_defaults.config | Default configuration adjustments that **should be in any kernel**.
 Some parameters are overriden in next settings files
-10* | Disable stuff to get the kernel smaller by default.
+10_disable_*.config | Disable stuff to get the kernel smaller by default.
 Useful for non-universal kernels bound to a hardware.
 Some parameters are re-activated in other config files.

+**Special system settings** |
+20_enable_usbroot_boot.config | Set USB and USB storage modules builtin into kernel to be able to boot without initramfs from USB

 **Services support**  | **useful if you like to run this services** 50_docker.config | Docker server support